Why “I’ll Get to It Later” Is the Most Expensive Life Insurance Mistake

 One of the biggest reasons waiting costs more is age.
 Life insurance premiums are largely based on how old you are when you apply.
 Even if you are healthy, premiums generally increase as you get older.

 A policy that feels affordable in your 30s or early 40s can cost noticeably more just a few years later.
+To see how dramatically pricing shifts, take a look at how much life insurance actually costs at different ages.
 This is not a penalty or a trick.
 It is simply how risk is priced.
 As age increases, the likelihood of health issues also increases, and insurance pricing reflects that reality.

 Delaying coverage often means paying higher premiums for the same amount of protection.
 Over the life of the policy, that difference can add up to thousands of dollars.